Revered and Feared

 Both snake and eagle are arch enemies.
 How come there is a festival on the same day for these 2 arch rivals?

-More on this in our article on Naga Panchami:
+More on this in our article in this blog on Naga Panchami:

 In Inca Civilization